cloudshiftstrategies/css_terraform_training/docs/introduction.md

 ### Simple and powerful
 HashiCorp Terraform enables you to safely and predictably create, change, and improve infrastructure.
 * It is an open source tool that codifies APIs into declarative configuration files
-* can be shared amongst team members, treated as code, edited, reviewed, and versioned.
+* Configurations can be shared amongst team members, treated as code, edited, reviewed, and versioned.

 ---